 This is one of the most common interview questions for teachers.
-Classroom conflicts are bound to occur and the institution would want to know more about your conflict management and resolution skills.
+Classroom conflicts are bound to occur, and the institution would want to know more about your conflict management and resolution skills.
 The intention of this question is to understand how well you can handle adverse situations.

 How to answer: Start by saying that as a teacher, you understand that classrooms are not always going to be daisies and petunias, that is, conflicts are bound to happen and that it is a part of teaching or any other job for that matter.
 Set the tone in such a way that you describe yourself as a calm and composed person during adverse situations.
-Tell them that you would study the issue, look into both sides, and come up with a solution that favors the situation.
+Tell them that you will study the issue, look into both sides, and come up with a solution that favors the situation.

-7.Each child is different, how would you cater to them?
+7.Each child is different; how would you cater to them?

 Yet another important one that always makes it to the list of teacher job interview questions.
 The management wants maximum efficiency and wants the learning to be effective.
 To ensure that, they need a teacher who can cater to students of all kinds.

 How to answer: Start by setting the tone right.
 Tell them how important it is to understand that each student is different.
 Much like your answer about teaching strategy, take across the message that you use a mix of methods to teach.
 Collecting feedback from your class is one method to ensure that your students understand you.
-One on one interactions at least once in a month will help you get the pulse of each student and from there, you can make learning effective easily.
+One-on-one interactions at least once a month will help you get the pulse of each student and from there, you can make learning effective easily.